smrammfan/JAVA-lbokova/Readme.md

 Options for Task 2:
 -------------------
-`-a` which means to run app with shutdown threadpool after tasks completion
+`-a` which means to run app with shutdown threadpool after tasks completion (selected by default if there is no any option specified)

 `-b` which means to run app with shutdown threadpool before tasks completion